 babbling bubbles from tap"

 Onomatopoeia words are great ways to describe how a person sounds when they talk.
-Sounds that come from the back of the throat tend to start with a gr- sound whereas sounds that come out of the mouth through the lips, tongue and teeth begin with mu-.
+Sounds that come from the back of the throat tend to start with a gr- sound, whereas sounds that come out of the mouth, through the lips, tongue and teeth, often begin with mu-.
 Examples of vocal onomatopoeia sounds include:

 3. Collision sounds - Collisions can occur between two or more objects.
 Sounds that begin with cl- usually indicate collisions between metal or glass objects, and words that end in -ng are sounds that resonate.
 Words that begin with th- usually describe dull sounds like soft but heavy things hitting wood or earth.
 Examples of these sound words include:

 5. Animal sounds - Words related to animal noises often have long vowel sounds, such as "oo" or "ay."
-If you've spent time in other countries, you know that animals speak different languages too.
+If you've spent time in other countries, you may know that animals speak different languages too.
 Depending on where a chicken is from, for example, she might cluck-cluck, bok-bok, tok-tok, kot-kot or cotcotcodet.
-We'll stick with English for now:
+We'll stick with English here: